mnemnion/JLpeg.jl/Plans.md

 We're probably going to have to assume that MultiSet codes aren't disjoint with other choices though, although.... with the PDiff thing we'll have a way of differing two PSets by value, we don't have to examine the bytecode directly.

+### Notes on Full Parsing

+`match` is all well and good, but I'm going to want a separate system for parsing, one which returns something more useful than a `PegMatch`.